🟫 K-12 Schools to Higher Education

 A guide to advocacy groups fighting for affordability, access, and relief

-A ranked guide to advocacy groups protecting vital programs like Head Start and AmeriCorps
+A ranked guide to advocacy groups protecting vital programs like AmeriCorps

 A ranked guide to organizations supporting youth activism, voting, and organizing